Abigovor/JettonGramGpuMiner/README.md

 - Activate v4r2 wallet linked to mnemonic and send some funds there
 - Install nodejs [https://nodejs.org](https://nodejs.org/en)
 - Start miner by opening `start_tonhub.bat` (for AMD - `start_tonhub_amd.bat`)

+## TonApi
+You able to use TonApi(tonconsole.com) as well as api provider.
+It's increase stability but doesn't work without an api key.
+It's enough free api key per ome miner.
+In order to run a miner with tonapi you have to use `start_tonapi_X.bat` or `start_tonapi_X.sh` (with a postfix _amd for PC without CUDA)